 Public Service Leadership

-A Democrat, Al began serving in
+A Democrat, Al has written and

-successfully securing passage of
+successfully secured passage of

-homeowner protection.
-He received top
+housing.
+He has received top

-ratings from groups advocating for
+ratings and awards from groups advocating for

 and consumer protection.